CoderDojo-Content/Beginner-HTML-CSS/en/creating-links.md

       <li><a href="food.html">Food</a></li>
    </ul>
    ```
-4. Click Save and then click Run to see your links and try them out.
+4. Now you can navigate to your new pages!
+Click Save and then click Run to see your links and try them out.
 5. Links are a different colour from the text.
 Just like the other text, you can make links be any colour you like in the stylesheet.
 6. Go to the styles.css file and add the following set of rules.
 Notice the selector for links is `a`.
 Choose any colour you want!
 Make it a different colour to the other text colours you have used.
 To see your changes, click Run.
    ```